Non-Trivial Steenrod Squares on Prime, Hyperbolic and Satellite Knots: Steenrod Operations and Stable Homotopy Type

-Recall that the $X$ action of $Kh$ can also be viewed as induced from a merge cobordism $U\sqcup K \to K$ where the unknot is placed near the basepoint.
-Then, by Theorem $4$ the following diagram commutes:
+The bottom square commutes by Theorem $9$, since the $X$ action on $\Kh$ can also be viewed as induced from a merge cobordism $U\sqcup K \to K$ where the unknot is placed near the basepoint.
+The top square commutes since the Khovanov spectrum of the unknot is homotopy equivalent to a wedge of two $S^0$'s in grading $-1$ and $1$.
+This homotopy equivalence induces the map in cohomology that identifies $ \F_2[X]/X^2 \otimes \Kh(K;\F_2)$ with $\Kh(K;\F_2) \oplus \Kh(K;\F_2)$ with appropriate grading shifts.

 Commutativity of the above diagram is the statement that any stable cohomology operation is a map of $\F_2[X]/X^2$ modules.
-It follows that the analogous diagram to the one in Theorem 8 commutes with Khovanov homology replaced by reduced Khovanov homology.
+It follows that the analogous diagram to the one in Theorem \ref{Cobordism}, with Khovanov homology replaced by reduced Khovanov homology commutes, commutes.

 \begin{lemma}\cite[Corollary 1.4]{TylerLawsonRobertLipshitz} For any $n$ there is a knot $K_n$ so that the operations

 and